YaogeJi/website-academic/content/publication/dist_cta/distributed_cta.md

 ---
-title: "An example conference paper"
+title: "Distributed Sparse Regression via Penalization"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+- Yao Ji
+- Gesualdo Scutari
-- admin
+- Ying Sun
-- Robert Ford
+- Harsha Honnappa

 # Author notes (optional)
-author_notes:
+# author_notes:
-- "Equal contribution"
+# - "Equal contribution"
-- "Equal contribution"
+# - "Equal contribution"

 date: "2013-07-01T00:00:00Z"
 doi: ""